Future of mobility: what is known about hydrogen trains in Germany

 Each Coradia iLint train has one tank, which contains a significant volume of fuel enough to ride for the distance of up to 1,000 kilometres.
 This feature makes the hydrogen-powered trains really competitive in contrast to conventional diesel vehicles.
 However, there is a similar option for both types of rolling stock: they need a special filling station for refuelling.

 For the test operations, Alstom provided EVB with a temporary mobile hydrogen filling station.
-The gaseous hydrogen will be pumped into the trains from a 40-foot-high steel container next to the tracks at Bremervörde station.
+The gaseous hydrogen was pumped into the trains from a 40-foot-high steel container next to the tracks at Bremervörde station.
 When the Coradia iLint trains will start to run in Lower Saxony regularly, they will be refuelled at a stationary filling station.
 It will be located near Bremervoerde station (a German town where EVB is based).
 The motionless filling station will be constructed by engineering company Linde.

 Future of mobility